On amending the Maskin's sufficiency theorem by using complex numbers: Amending the Maskin's sufficiency theorem

 This section is the main part of this paper.
 In the beginning, we will show a bad SCR which satisfies monotonicity and no-veto.
 It is Nash implementable although all agents dislike it.
-Then, we will define some matrices and propose an agreement with complex numbers, by which the agents can amend the Maskin's sufficiency theorem.
+Then, we will define some matrices and propose a self-enforcing agreement using complex numbers, by which the agents can amend the Maskin's sufficiency theorem and make the bad SCR not Nash implementable.